HAYVENO/hayveno/README.md

 - 🔭 I’m currently working on  [**TheyPlay**](https://github.com/hayveno/theyPlay) (Now OSS) 🎉
-- 🌱 I'm honing my AWS skills to deepen my expertise in cloud computing 🌩️
+- 🌱 I'm honing my AWS skills to deepen my expertise in system architecture 🌩️
 - 👯 I’m looking to collaborate on exciting projects ✨
 - 🤔 I would appreciate help and tips on contributing to OSS
-- 💬 Let's discuss about Payment systems and Browser fingerprinting
+- 💬 Let's discuss about Personal online privacy and Browser fingerprinting
 - 📫 How to reach me: ✉️ haythepen@gmail.com  or   𓅱 @hay_yusuf
 - 🙂 Pronouns: He/Him
 - ⚡ Fun fact: I built my first web project in 2012, and it somehow became my first Phishing lesson.